ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 var subviews: [UIView] { get }
 ```

-This should remind you of an adjacency list and we can also model the view heirarchy as:
+This should remind you of an adjacency list and we can also model the view hierarchy similarly:

 *Table 2.
 View and Subviews from Snippet 1*